beginnersbook.com

 ArrayList Example in Java

-This example demonstrates how to create, initialize, add and remove elements from ArrayList.
-In this example we have an ArrayList of type “String”.
-We have added 5 String element in the ArrayList using the method add(String E), this method adds the element at the end of the ArrayList.
+This example demonstrates, how to create, initialize, add and remove elements from ArrayList.
+In this example we have an ArrayList of “String” type.
+We are adding 5 String element in the ArrayList using the method add(String E).
+This method adds the element at the end of the ArrayList.

-We are then adding two more elements in the ArrayList using method add(int index, String E), this method adds the specified element at the specified index, index 0 indicates first position and 1 indicates second position.
+We are then adding two more elements in the ArrayList using method add(int index, String E).
+This method adds the specified element at the specified index, index 0 indicates first position, 1 indicates second position and so on.

-We are then removing the elements “Chaitanya” and “Harry” from the ArrayList and then we are removing the second element of the ArrayList using method remove(int index).
-Since we have specified the index as 1 (remove(1)), it would remove the second element.
+We are then removing the elements “Chaitanya” and “Harry” from the ArrayList.
+We again removed the second element of the ArrayList using method remove(int index).

 import java.util.*;